ScorpionesLabs/DVS/Readme.md

 #### Invoke-RegisterRemoteSchema

-Invoke-RegisterRemoteSchema function executes commands via InternetExplorer.Application's object using the logged-on user or provided credentials.
+Invoke-RegisterRemoteSchema function executes commands via one of the following objects object using the logged-on user or provided credentials:
+* ShellBrowserWindow
+* ShellWindows
+* Internet Explorer
+* ielowutil.exe

+**Note:** These objects doesn't need access to local machine hive, it will proceed with the foothold with any user that can access the remote machine!

 * Examples:
   1. Executes "cmd /c calc" command on 10.211.55.1/24 remote machine using the current logged-on session, and grant privileges if is needed